simp/simp-doc/docs/HOWTO/90_Misc/SNMPD.rst

 * To create the ``access.conf`` file, the profile modules uses a set of hashes.
 * The default hashes are in the ``data/common.yaml`` file.
-* These hashes are merged with any hash you defined in the Hiera files on the Puppet master.
-Merging is described in
-  `Puppet docs <https://puppet.com/docs/puppet/5.5/hiera_merging.html>`_
+* These hashes are merged with any hash you defined in the :term:`Hiera` files on the :term:`Puppet Server`.
+Merging is described in `Puppet docs <https://puppet.com/docs/puppet/5.5/hiera_merging.html>`_
 * To remove something from the default hash add the name of object with no keys